 It is that time of year again, from March to April is maple syrup season!
-Canada happens to be the world’s largest producer of maple syrup making 80% of the world’s supply which come from sugar bush in Ontario and Quebec.
+Canada happens to be the world’s largest producer of maple syrup making 80% of the world’s supply which comes from sugar bush in Ontario and Quebec.
 If you are looking for a truly Canadian activity to do this spring, visit a sugar shack to see how maple syrup is made and have a pancake breakfast.
 Near Ottawa, there are a variety of sugar bushes, including Temple’s Sugar Bush in Lanark.

 What I adore about Temple’s Sugar Bush is the building, while many sugar bushes are in weathered buildings, Temple’s Sugar Bush has a Timber frame structure with vaulted post and beams ceiling and cozy stone fireplace.